 South Asia: 5,000 Years of Culture

 South Asia is a region that includes India, Pakistan, Sri Lanka, Bangladesh, Bhutan, Nepal, Afghanistan, and The Maldives.
 This object-based, interactive school case explores the ancient Indus Valley civilization, images of gods and goddesses, the architecture of the Taj Mahal, cotton-dyeing techniques and more.
 Students learn how to read visual symbols, understand Asian religions, ask questions, generate ideas, and how to recognize traditional art forms that are still around in our everyday environments.
 Activities are designed for small groups and encourage discussion, debate, and idea-sharing.

-Contents: 6 activity centres, 30 specimens, teacher’s notes with historical time line and student project ideas, and complimentary DVD on the arts of South Asia that your school can keep for future use!
+Contents: 6 activity centres, 30 specimens, teacher’s notes with historical time line and student project ideas.

 Partners in the Wilderness